Amulet-Team/Amulet-Map-Editor/README.md

 ![Stylecheck](../../workflows/Stylecheck/badge.svg?event=push)
 [![Documentation Status](https://readthedocs.org/projects/amulet-map-editor/badge)](https://amulet-map-editor.readthedocs.io)

-A new Minecraft world editor and converter that supports all versions since Java 1.12 and Bedrock 1.7.
+A Minecraft world editor and converter that supports all versions since Java 1.12 and Bedrock 1.7.

 ![cover](resource/img/cover.jpg)

-## Installing (Currently Windows only)
+## Installing

-Purchase and download the installer for your operating system from [amuletmc.com](https://www.amuletmc.com).
+Purchase and download the installer for your operating system and architecture from [amuletmc.com](https://www.amuletmc.com).\
 Run the installer and follow the instructions.

 ## Running from Source